31 amazing images that you won't believe are actually game screenshots

 Project CARS 2

-Project Cars 2 claims to deliver the "ultimate driver journey" and it does so with incredible visuals, authentic cars and the most "technically-advanced racing" mechanics around.
+Project Cars 2 claimed to deliver the "ultimate driver journey" and it does so with incredible visuals, authentic cars and the most "technically-advanced racing" mechanics around.

 It supports virtual reality too.